Intracranial aneurysm: Pathophysiology

 Aneurysm means an outpouching of a blood vessel wall that is filled with blood.
 Aneurysms occur at a point of weakness in the vessel wall.
 This can be because of acquired disease or hereditary factors.
 The repeated trauma of blood flow against the vessel wall presses against the point of weakness and causes the aneurysm to enlarge.
 As described by the law of Young-Laplace, the increasing area increases tension against the aneurysmal walls, leading to enlargement.
 In addition, a combination of computational fluid dynamics and morphological indices have been proposed as reliable predictors of cerebral aneurysm rupture.

-Both high and low wall shear stress of flowing blood can cause aneurysm and rupture.
+Both high and low wall shear stress of flowing blood can cause aneurysms and rupture.
 However, the mechanism of action is still unknown.
-It is speculated that low shear stress causes growth and rupture of large aneurysms through inflammatory response while high shear stress causes growth and rupture of small aneurysm through mural response (response from the blood vessel wall).
-Other risk factors that contributes to the formation of aneurysm are: cigarette smoking, hypertension, female gender, family history of cerebral aneurysm, infection, and trauma.
+It is speculated that low shear stress causes growth and rupture of large aneurysms through inflammatory response while high shear stress causes growth and rupture of small aneurysms through mural response (response from the blood vessel wall).
+Other risk factors that contribute to the formation of aneurysm are: cigarette smoking, hypertension, female gender, family history of cerebral aneurysm, infection, and trauma.
 Damage to structural integrity of the arterial wall by shear stress causes an inflammatory response with the recruitment of T cells, macrophages, and mast cells.
 The inflammatory mediators are: interleukin 1 beta, interleukin 6, tumor necrosis factor alpha (TNF alpha), MMP1, MMP2, MMP9, prostaglandin E2, complement system, reactive oxygen species (ROS), and angiotensin II.
 However, smooth muscle cells from the tunica media layer of the artery moved into the tunica intima, where the function of the smooth muscle cells changed from contractile function into pro-inflammatory function.
 This causes the fibrosis of the arterial wall, with reduction of number of smooth muscle cells, abnormal collagen synthesis, resulting in a thinning of the arterial wall and the formation of aneurysm and rupture.
 No specific gene loci has been identified to be associated with cerebral aneurysms.

 Generally, aneurysms larger than 7 mm in diameter should be treated because they are prone for rupture.
 Meanwhile, aneurysms less than 7 mm arise from the anterior and posterior communicating artery and are more easily ruptured when compared to aneurysms arising from other locations.